CLOUD BASED DISASTER PROTECTION

 Everyone talks about being prepared for a catastrophe, but no one expects it to happen to his or her company.
-Radcom Technologies helps customers protect their businesses with disaster discovery.
+Radcom Technologies helps customers protect their businesses against disaster.

-Disasters could be due to Mother Nature such as ice storms, tornadoes, and power outages.
+Disasters such as ice storms, tornadoes, and power outages are inevitable.
 No matter what type of disaster, a business will have a very difficult time if not prepared properly.

 Failures of systems or equipment including a computer server, dial tone, and internet services can be due to a water leak from a water heater or an air conditioning system or it could be a catastrophe like fire or flood.